nikita-moor/dictionaries/docs/styles.md

 * Linux: `~/.goldendict`
 * Windows: `%APPDATA%\GoldenDict`

-Simply copy-past this path into the address bar of your file browser, press Enter, and save styles there.
-If you already have your own styles redefinition, then add new content to the end of the file.
+Copy-past this path into the address bar of your file browser, press Enter, and save file there.
+If you already have your own styles definition, then add new content to the end of the file.
 Read [GoldenDict's wiki][2] for additional information.

 [1]: https://github.com/nikita-moor/latin-dictionary/blob/master/utils/article-style.css